libretro/swanstation/README.md

 ### Region detection and BIOS images
 By default, SwanStation will emulate the region check present in the CD-ROM controller of the console.
 This means that when the region of the console does not match the disc, it will refuse to boot, giving a "Please insert PlayStation CD-ROM" message.
 SwanStation supports automatic detection disc regions, and if you set the console region to auto-detect as well, this should never be a problem.

-Tthe region checking can be disabled in the console options tab.
+The region checking can be disabled in the console options tab.
 This is the only way to play unlicensed games or homebrew which does not supply a correct region string on the disc, aside from using fastboot which skips the check entirely.

 Mismatching the disc and console regions with the check disabled is supported, but may break games if they are patching the BIOS and expecting specific content.